syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/data-binding.md

 {% endhighlight %}

-Step 2: Read data from the XML file
+Step 2: Read data from the XML file.

 {% highlight C# %}